localgovdrupal/docs/docs/src/content/features/directories.md

 Alternatively, LocalGov Directories provides site-builders with a toolkit to create bespoke Directory Item types without having to write any code.
 More information about customizing Directory Items can be found in the [Directories Technical documentation](/devs/features/directories-technical).

 As a minimum a Directory Item must belong to a _Primary_ Channel, and this can be any Channel which accepts Directory Items of that type e.g. School.
 The _Primary_ Channel is required as it is the basis for the inferred URL and breadcrumb (as described above).
-Items may also belong to multiple _Other_ Channels, these additional Channels do not influence the URL or breadcrumb but will include the Item in it's list and do still impact the available Facets (as described below).
+Items may also belong to multiple _Other_ Channel.
+These additional Channels do not influence the URL or breadcrumb, but will include the Item in its list, and do still impact the available Facets (as described below).

 In order to allow users to filter Directory Items by Directory Facets, Items must be 'tagged' with the appropriate Facets.
-When creating\editing an Item, the available Facets is determined by the Channels it belongs to.
+When creating or editing an Item, the available Facets are determined by the Channels they belong to.
 For example, consider the following Channels:

 **Sports facilities**

 * Facet types: Sports, Location
 * Content types: Sports venue

 **Secondary schools**

 * Facet types: Age, Location
 * Content types: School

-When creating\editing _Sports venue_ Directory Items _Sports_ and _Location_ facets can be selected while with _Schools_ the _Age_ and _Location_ facets will be available.
+When creating or editing _Sports venue_ Directory Items _Sports_ and _Location_ facets can be selected while with _Schools_ the _Age_ and _Location_ facets will be available.

 ## How-to